chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/aws.md

 {% /note %}

 {% note type="tip" title="" %}
 If you are using Chroma in production, please fill out [this form](https://airtable.com/appqd02UuQXCK5AuY/pagr1D0NFQoNpUpNZ/form), and we will add you to a dedicated Slack workspace for supporting production users.
-We would love to help you think through the design of your system, or if you would be a good fit for our upcoming distributed cloud service.
-You can also join the [#production-chroma](https://discord.com/channels/1073293645303795742/1292554909694300211) channel on Discord to join our community!
 This is the best place to

 1. Get support with building with Chroma in prod.
 2. Stay up-to-date with exciting new features.
 3. Get swag!

+We would love to help you think through the design of your system, or if you would be a good fit for our upcoming distributed cloud service.
 {% /note %}

 ## A Simple AWS Deployment